 Although statistics show that 98% of 18-24-year-old Americans are internet users, it doesn’t mean they have access at home.
 They may have the devices, but they’re not connected.

-According to Pew Research Center, 11% of Americans don’t use the internet.
-Households with incomes of less than $30,000 per annum, people with less than high school education and who live in rural areas often don’t have internet access.
+According to Pew Research Center, in 2021 7% of Americans don’t use the internet.
+Households with incomes of less than $30,000 per annum, people over the age of 65, people with less than high school education and who live in rural areas often don’t have internet access.
 They can’t afford it, don’t see the need for it, or digital access is not available to them.

-It means there are students at the school who can’t do their homework using the internet at home.
-Others’ access is limited to weekends or an hour during the week.
+This access may be limited to school time, weekends or an hour during the week.
 These kids are forced to come to school early, stay late or do their homework over weekends using the school’s internet.

 Some children may have internet available at home, but their special needs aren’t catered for.
 Visually impaired students rely on what they hear while hearing impaired on what they see.
 When creating content online, teachers should consider creating descriptive narratives in audio and text so that all students can follow the content.
 It will overcome the obstacle where these students don’t have the necessary tools to assist them with their special need.